rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySla.md

     - filter - list of Filters: The hierarchy object filter.
     - typeFilter - list of HierarchyObjectTypeEnums: Types of objects to include.
 - Returns CountOfObjectsProtectedBySLAsResult.
-### currentautomigrationstate
-Retrieves the current state of the SLA Domain auto-migration campaign.

-- The currentautomigrationstate subcommand takes no arguments.
-- Returns SlaAutoMigrationStateInfo.
 ### domain
 Query that retrieves an SLA Domain.